cnnacat/search3/README.md

 Compile with cmake or download the ZIP/Rar file.

+NOTE!!: If you wish to compile natively, you must use a toolchain that is compatible with POSIX stuff, because it uses POSIX standard stuff.
+Also it should be obvious that this can't be compiled on a non-Windows OS because it uses the Windows API.
+This script was developed with the UCRT64 toolchain.
+End users should just download it from the [releases page](https://github.com/cnnacat/search3/releases).

 Run in Windows CMD, cd'd into the executable's parent directory.

 Example usage: